Over 29 million Americans have diabetes

 The Hardin Memorial Hospital Diabetes Management Program has been Recognized by the American Diabetes Association for Quality Self-Management Education and Support*

 Other Diabetes Management Services

 - Free Diabetes Support Groups for Adults, Youth and Insulin Pump Users

-Most Diabetes Program services require a physician or nurse practitioner referral.
+Most Diabetes Program services require a referral from your health care provider.
 Your insurance company or health plan will be billed for this service.
 If you have questions regarding coverage, check with your insurance company or health plan.

 To schedule an appointment or obtain more information, call (270) 706-5092 or (270) 706-5071 between the hours of 8:00 a.m. - 4:00 p.m., Monday through Friday, or email us at firstname.lastname@example.org

 Support Group sessions include an educational discussion as well as an opportunity for patients to meet and learn from one another.
-Meetings are held on the first Thursday of each month at 6:00 p.m. in the fifth floor auditorium.
+Meetings are held on the first Thursday of each month at 6:00 p.m. in the fifth floor auditorium of Hardin Memorial Hospital.

 Youth Diabetes Support Group

 Join us for fun, learning and sharing!
 Every other month, kids from all over the area with diabetes get together, ages 5 to 15 years, to talk, learn and make new friends.
 A Registered Nurse and Certified Diabetes Educator will be there to answer questions and provide guidance.

 This support group is designed for people using or considering the use of a continuous insulin infusion pump.
 For more information regarding meeting dates and times, call (270) 706-5092.